NCCA/Lectures/ASE/OperatorOverload/slides.md

 --

 ## Options for generic programming
-- Implement the the same behaviour again and again for each type that needs it (OpenGL ?)
+- Implement the the same behavior again and again for each type that needs it (OpenGL ?)
 - Write generic code using void * and force the programmer to use coercion (pthreads ?)
 - Use a special pre-processor (or 3rd party tools to generate your code such as Qt’s moc)
 - This usually leads to mistakes and can cause problems of maintenance and re-use.